The Rush Limbaugh program, the Excellence in Broadcasting Network.

 So there will be a lot to discuss.

-We are going to offer live streaming from 10 to noon on the website, www.rushlimbaugh.com.
+Now, as a special added bonus for subscribers at rushlimbaugh.com, we are going to offer live streaming from 10 to noon on the website, www.rushlimbaugh.com.

 If you are a subscriber to the website, the live video webcast will start at 10 tomorrow morning.

-Now I have to have to cover my bases.
+I have to cover my bases.

-We are we're not doing this ourselves.
+We're not doing this ourselves.

 We're partnering up.

-Uh there are three parties.
+There are three parties.

-We have to go through the Heritage Foundation and the Reagan Building, the Reagan Center itself.
+We have to go through the Heritage Foundation and the Reagan building, the Reagan Center itself.

 We've been working all week.

-Uh uh our web people have to make this happen.
+Our web people have to make this happen.

-We're we have put up a link.
+We have put up a link.

 It'll be available for subscribers only.